swiz/swiz-framework/README.markdown

 Swiz is a brutally simple micro-architecture for creating Rich Internet Applications with ActionScript 3 and Adobe Flex

+## Reporting Issues

+DO NOT report issues here on GitHub.
+Bugs and feature requests should be entered in the Swiz JIRA instance at http://swizframework.jira.com/browse/SWIZ.

 ## Building

 You can compile the library .swc file using: